-- Requirements: You must work full time at an eligible low-income school or educational service agency.
+Requirements: You must work full time at an eligible low-income school or educational service agency.
 Your full-time employment must include at least five completed and consecutive academic years.
 At least one of those years needs to be after the 1997-98 school year.

-- Perks: Qualifying for the Teacher Loan Forgiveness program does not prevent you from receiving additional benefits through the Public Service Loan Forgiveness program.
+Perks: Qualifying for the Teacher Loan Forgiveness program does not prevent you from receiving additional benefits through the Public Service Loan Forgiveness program.

-- What to watch out for: You need to be a “highly qualified teacher” in mathematics, science or special education to qualify for the full $17,500 in forgiveness.
-Other teachers may qualify for loan forgiveness of up to $5,000.
+What to watch out for: You need to be a “highly qualified teacher” in mathematics, science or special education to qualify for the full $17,500 in forgiveness.
+The Department of Education defines this distinction as teachers:

 Public Service Loan Forgiveness

-- What to watch out for: PSLF doesn’t work for private student loans, nor for all federal student loans.
+What to watch out for: PSLF doesn’t work for private student loans, nor for all federal student loans.
 If your federal student loans aren’t eligible, you’ll need to consolidate your accounts into a Direct Loan to qualify.

 Perkins Loan Teacher Cancellation

-Through 2017, Perkins Loans were available to certain undergraduate and graduate students with a financial need.
+Through 2017, Perkins Loans were available to certain undergraduate and graduate students with financial need.
 You can no longer receive these student loans, but if you’re a teacher with existing Perkins Loans, they might be eligible for up to 100 percent cancellation over a five-year period.

-- What to watch out for: If you’re eligible, your loans won’t be canceled all at once.
+What to watch out for: If you’re eligible, your loans won’t be canceled all at once.
 Instead, 15 percent of your student loan balances will be canceled per year during the first and second years you hold an eligible teaching position.
 Another 20 percent of your balances will be canceled per year during years three and four.
 Finally, 30 percent will be canceled after your fifth year of eligible employment.

 Can you combine loan forgiveness programs?

 Aside from the federal student loan forgiveness programs above, you should take time to search for available teacher benefits in your state and local area.
-In some cases, you may even be able to combine multiple teacher student loan forgiveness programs and amplify the savings potential.
+In some cases, you may even be able to combine multiple teacher student loan forgiveness programs and amplify your savings potential.

-- Teacher Mortgage Assistance Program (Connecticut).
+- Teacher Mortgage Assistance Program (Connecticut)

-- The Illinois Teachers and Child Care Providers Loan Repayment Program.
+- The Illinois Teachers and Child Care Providers Loan Repayment Program

-- Oklahoma Teacher Shortage Employment Incentive Program.
+- Oklahoma Teacher Shortage Employment Incentive Program

-- Virginia Teaching Scholarship Program.
+- Virginia Teaching Scholarship Program

-- Educators for Maine Program.
+- Educators for Maine Program

-- Missouri Minority Teaching Scholarship.
+- Missouri Minority Teaching Scholarship

-- Arkansas State Teacher Education Program (STEP).
+- Arkansas State Teacher Education Program (STEP)